sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Debugging_JavaScript/Using_the_Assert_API.md

 {"title":"Using the Assert API","weight":"110"}

 This page explains how to use the Assert API feature that is part of the Studio JavaScript debugger.

 ## Introduction

-Use the Assert API to determine whether a condition that you specify is true or false at a give moment.
+Use the Assert API to determine whether a condition that you specify is true or false at a given moment.
 You can do this by adding the code "aptana.assert\_CallName\_" to your code where you want to test the condition.

 ## Instructions